DittmannAxel/IOXtoAzureIOT/README.md

 ## Installing the Azure IOT Device SDK:

 Just proceed with the **npm** install which you can find [here] (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted).
 This tutorial is very straight forward, so there is no need to give an extra explanation.
 I just used the AMQP libraries and for device management I typically use the Device Explorer.
 It has some advantage e.g. in troubleshooting like: to see data coming in, etc. For a PoC it is a quick win.
 Just download the precompiled version of [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases) - just scroll down to the middle of the page.
 A tutorial can be found [here] (https://github.com/fsautomata/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).

+Let's proceed to part three:

+## Sending Data to Azure IOT Device HUB:

+Now it is time to copy the send_json.js script to the sensor-device.
+This script just simulates two values, humidity and temperature and sends it over the wire via a socket.
+I used two modules for my example: [json-socket] (https://www.npmjs.com/package/json-socket) and standard net.
+The jsaon-socket module was a test for experimenting but you can easily cahnge it to pure net.
+But first you need to start the receive_json.js on the IOX.
+Just ssh (after you scp'ed the file) towards the IOX, install the modules and than start it.
+Once it will receive data from the device it will send everything to IOT Hub.

+**Proof-of-Concept done: Cisco IOX sends data, received via the network, to Microsoft Azure IOT Hub.**